Reading time: 6 minutes

 NOTE:

-At the time I wrote this article, I didn’t have a drone to take aerial footage of the Finca, so I used satellite images from the Spanish government’s “Sigpac”, and also from Google Earth.
+At the time I wrote this article (February 2023), I did not have a drone to take aerial footage of the Finca, so I used satellite imagery from the Spanish government’s Sigpac and also from Google Earth.

 The Land

-This is a rustic land, located between two mountains that are part of a natural parks with protected area.
-The land is about 11,560m2 (1.156 hectares).
+This is a rustic piece of land, located between two mountains that are part of a natural parks with protected area.
+The land is about 11,560m2, which is almost 3 acres.

-On our abandoned land in Spain we have lots of olive trees (more than 100 trees), and some carob trees.
+On the land we have lots of olive trees (more than 100 trees), and also some carob trees.

 The Stone House